codetunez/mock-devices/README.md

         npm install && npm run build

-_During Beta, most build errors can be ignored.
-Try the run app step anyway_
+_Some build errors can be ignored.
+If you encounter any, try the "Launching app" step anyway_

 #### Launching app (everyday use)
 From a command prompt navigate to the folder where the repo was sync'd and perform the following command